Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 We present here the different results: the "proof-of-concept" classification, followed by the 20 classes classification, and an extra step ;)

 #### Proof-of-concept
 We trained and tested with unbalanced datasets, but make use of weighted loss.
+Furthermore, to save memory, we decided to crop all quotes up to 300 characters.
 After having fed the classifier with the quotes classified following the 4-classes table, and trained it for 20 minutes, we get the following results:

 <figure>